shaharcc/small-shell/README.md

 - kill <sig-num> <job-id>: send signal to process
 - timeout <duration> <command>: sets an alarm for <duration> seconds for the executed <command>

+Note that makefile is already configured to run tests, a minimal one is in the repo.

 This was made by Timna Smadja (timnas) and myself.